UNDERSTANDING PENNSYLVANIA’S ABORTION LAW

-- The original proposal also included restrictions on abortion after six months of pregnancy (only for health and life of the mother) and restrictions on sex-selective abortions.
+The original proposal also included restrictions on abortion after six months of pregnancy (only for the health and life of the mother) and restrictions on sex-selective abortions.

 For more information please visit: PA Abortion Law

-- Parental Consent – if the mother seeking the abortion is under the age of 18, she must have parental consent from at least one of her parents; the only exception is in the case of a medical emergency.
+If the mother seeking an abortion is under the age of 18, she must have parental consent from at least one of her parents; the only exception is in the case of a medical emergency.
 In the case that both parents do not provide consent to the abortion, the court of common pleas in the woman’s judicial district may authorize the abortion is the court determines that the woman is mature and capable of giving informed consent

-the county and state of the woman who experienced abortion
+-The county and state of the woman who

 -The age of the woman